-Building independent trunks gives each Edge appliance the ability to process outbound calls at the same time.
-This ability helps you ensure that your other Edge appliances can make outbound calls to your PSTN provider.
-If a component fails, it also allows call balancing across your Edge appliances for greater scalability and reduces the number of active calls impacted.
+Building independent trunks gives each Edge the ability to process outbound calls at the same time.
+This ability helps you ensure that your other Edge can make outbound calls to your PSTN provider.
+If a component fails, it also allows call balancing across your Edge for greater scalability and reduces the number of active calls impacted.

 Bidirectional SIP trunking